RoverWire/virtualhost/README.md

-This script has been altered for support with CentOS7 systems.

 Virtualhost Manage Script
 ===========

-Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.
+This script has been altered for support with CentOS7

 ## Installation ##